reslp/iqtreeGUI/README.md

 iqtreeGUI is a graphical front-end for [IQ-TREE](http://www.iqtree.org).
 The goal is to implement all features of IQ-TREE 1.6.*.
 It is under active development and therefore several features are still missing (eg. a GUI for likelihood mapping, topology tests). iqtreeGUI is written in Python3 and executables are available for Windows, Linux and MacOS.

+**Note:** In the MacOS version on MacOS 10.14 of iqtreeGUI at start some buttons and menus will not display text correctly.
+This is due to a bug in Tcl/Tk framework.
+Till the bug in Tcl/Tk gets removed, simply resize the window slightly and everythingh should look fine.

 ![Screenshot of iqtreeGUI](screenshot.png)
 *Figure: iqtreeGUi running on MacOS High Sierra*